 - See my full review NETGEAR Orbi Home Wi-Fi System Review

 - See my full review Google Wi-Fi System Router Review

 6 Reasons To Upgrade Your Wireless Router

 - Enhanced Security: Newer routers use WPA2 Encryption instead of WEP.
-Routers encrypted with WEP are very outdated and can be can be hacked very easily.
+Routers encrypted with WEP are very outdated and can be hacked very easily.
 WPA2 provides a much more secure network.

-- Guest Access: You can easily setup a separate network name and password.
+- Guest Access: You can easily set up a separate network name and password.
+Network

 - Attachment Storage: A USB port in the back allows you to attach an external hard drive.
 This will allow you to share your music, videos, photos, to all the computers or smart devices that are accessing the wireless network.

 - Simultaneous dual-band: The feature splits the band into two bands 2.4 GHz and 5 GHz.
 The 2.4 GHz band is used by many household appliances like microwaves.
 The 5 GHz frequency is used by streaming media.
 This will greatly reduce the amount of interference that you get from older single-band routers.

 - Parental controls: This will allow you to restrict access to certain sites, at particular times of the day and on certain devices.
 A real way of regaining control of the internet in your home especially when you have children.
 Provided your kid hasn’t figured out the neighbor’s password.

 - Relatively inexpensive: You can spend a lot of money on a router but there are also many good quality routers in the $100 to $250 dollar price range that will serve many households wifi demands.
 Not that much considering a modem in the 80s cost $500 and that new Apple Phone cost $1200.